ghaskins/riak_wiki/pages/Vector-clocks.md

 an object being stored.
 If `allow_mult` is set to true on a bucket's properties, three scenarios will create siblings inside of a single object.

-1. Concurrent writes.
-If two writes occur simultaneously from clients with different client IDs but the same vector clock value, Riak will not be able to determine the correct object to store and the object is given two siblings.
+1. **Concurrent writes** If two writes occur simultaneously from clients with different client IDs but the same vector clock value, Riak will not be able to determine the correct object to store and the object is given two siblings.
 These writes could happen to the same node or different ones.

-2. Writes from any client using a stale vector clock value.
+2. **Stale Vector Clock** Writes from any client using a stale vector clock value.
 This is a less likely scenario from a well behaved client that does a read (to get the current vector clock) before a write.
 However, a situation may occur where a write happens from a different client in between the read/write cycle.
 This would cause the first client to issue the write with an old vector clock value and a sibling would be created.
 A misbehaving client could continually create siblings if it habitually issued writes with a stale vector clock.

-3. Writes to an existing object without a vector clock.
+3. **Missing Vector Clock** Writes to an existing object without a vector clock.
 While the least likely scenario, it can happen when manipulating an object using a client like `curl` and forgetting to set the `X-Riak-Vclock` header.

 Riak uses siblings because it is impossible to order events with respect to time in a distributed system, this means they must be ordered causally.
 If